Temps résultats utilisation topique niacinamide.

 KARIMI E. R. & et al. (2013)Moderate, Inflammatory4% Niacinamide GelTwice a day for 8 weeks

-• Reducing the appearance of hyperpigmented spots: Researchers have discovered that niacinamide has the ability to halt the transfer of melanin, which is responsible for skin browning, from the melanocytes located at the base of the epidermis to the neighboring epidermal skin cells (keratinocytes).
+• Reducing the appearance of hyperpigmented spots: Researchers have discovered that niacinamide has the ability to halt the transfer of melanin, which is responsible for skin browning, from the melanocytes located at the base of the epidermis to neighboring epidermal skin cells (keratinocytes).
 Thus, niacinamide helps to decrease hyperpigmentation and gradually lighten the skin after prolonged use.

 RéférencesType d'hyperpigmentationFormulationTemps d'expérimentation